minlanyu/cs243-site/README.md

 - 11/04 Fri: Midterm project report
 - 11/7-11: Schedule individual meetings with Minlan
 - 11/28 Mon, 11/30 Wed: Final project presentation
-- 12/17 Final project due
+- 12/11 Final project due at noon
-- 12/19 Review of other students' project due
+- 12/12 Review of other students' project due at noon

 ### Project Proposal presentation
 Each group should give a 10-minute talk on your project ideas.
 The talk should include